-The enterprise should be for-profit and not primarily focused on tourism-related activities.
-It should instead emphasise non-tourism-based conservation initiatives.
+The enterprise should be for-profit and focus on non-tourism-based conservation efforts.

-The enterprise should demonstrate a commitment to engaging and benefiting local communities within the KAZA TFCA.
-This could include initiatives that generate income and/or employment for local communities, support sustainable resource management, or enhance collective well-being.
+The enterprise must show a commitment to engaging and benefiting the local communities where it operates.
+This might include income-generating and employment initiatives, support for sustainable resource management, or improvements to collective well-being.

-The enterprise should have a clear and measurable impact on conservation efforts within the KAZA TFCA.
-This could involve biodiversity conservation, habitat restoration, climate mitigation or other relevant conservation goals.
+The enterprise should have a clear and measurable impact on conservation, which could involve biodiversity conservation, habitat restoration, climate action, or other relevant goals.

-The initiative should showcase innovative approaches to conservation and demonstrate a commitment to long-term sustainability.
+The initiative should introduce innovative conservation approaches and demonstrate a commitment to long-term sustainability.

-The enterprise should align with the overarching goals and objectives of the Kavango-Zambezi Transfrontier Conservation Area, contributing positively to the conservation and sustainable development of the region.
+The enterprise should align with the overarching conservation goals across Africa, contributing positively to the sustainable development of the continent.

 The ALU School of Wildlife Conservation is the first of its kind on the continent, dedicated to growing the next generation of world class conservation leaders in Africa.